Late Split Step

 Frequently asked questions

-How do I know if my split step is too late?
+How do I know if I am arriving late?

-If you find yourself still landing or resettling as the ball is already traveling toward you, your split step is triggering off the ball itself rather than the opponent's contact, which is too late to provide a reactive advantage.
+If you are still landing or resettling as the ball travels toward you, the hop is triggering off the ball itself rather than the opponent's contact.
+This means too late to be worth anything.

 Related terms

-- Rushing the Split StepRushing the split step means landing from the small hop too early, before the opponent has actually struck the ball, leaving the player flat-footed and unable to react to the true direction of the shot.
+- Rushing the Split StepRushing the split step means landing from the hop too early, before the opponent has actually struck the ball.
+This leaves the player flat-footed and unable to react to the true direction of the shot.

 - Split StepA split step is a small hop timed to the moment your opponent strikes the ball.
 It primes your legs to push off explosively in any direction.